Troping Turner. Towards Prpl. Vlvt. Installation, mixed media

 Detail of installation > part of fungal frame and lit up dormant natural dye sensitized solar cells.
 May 18, 2018

-Stacked glass dormant dye sensitized solar cells: 20cmx20cmx11cm (WxLxH)
+Stacked, glass dye sensitized solar cells from Bartaku archives: 20cmx20cmx11cm (WxLxH)

 Fungal frame: 5>11 cm varying width around the top of the solar cell stack